 Answer: If you think you can remember your school email address, you can select ‘Forgot Password’ on the log in screen and you will get a link to reset your password.
 If you are unsure of the email address you used, email firstname.lastname@example.org with your name and form.

 Question 3: My teacher wants me to upload my work but I don’t know how to do this.

 Answer: Full instructions on how to upload your work can be found on the Satchel help page or via the link below.
 It is possible to upload via a phone or tablet, but you will probably find it much easier to submit and upload work via a computer or laptop.
 The following instructions show a video demo to uploading work. https://help.teamsatchel.com/en/articles/2912000-submitting-my-work-online

 Question 4.
 How do I ask my teacher questions or leave comments?

-Answer: Information on leaving comments can be found via the link below https://help.teamsatchel.com/en/articles/2911863-leaving-comments-for-yourteachers/ You can only leave comments on the actual homework itself.
-Select the homework, click on the Results Tab, type your comment in the text box, click Post comment.
+Answer: Information on leaving comments can be found via the link below https://help.teamsatchel.com/en/articles/2911863-leaving-comments-for-yourteachers/ You can only leave comments on the actual extended learning task itself.
+Select the extended learning, click on the Results Tab, type your comment in the text box, click Post comment.